icwells/unixpath/README.md

 #### unixpath.getHeader(row)
 Returns a dictionary of header column names to indeces (e.g. {"ID": 0, "Name": 1}).

-#### unixpath.readFile(filename, header = True)
+#### unixpath.readFile(filename, header = True, d = None)
 Creates generator to read given file name line by line.
 Calls getHeader on the first row if header == True.
+Attempts to identify delimeter if d is None.

 #### unixpath.runProc(cmd, log = None)
 Wraps call to Popen, writes stdout/stdout err to log if given.
 If no log is given, stdout and stderr is written to os.devnull